DJSures/FreeChaF/README.md

 # FreeChaF
 This fork is of FreeChaF with changes to use the Fairchild Channel F original controllers and console buttons connected to a raspberry pi via Arduino Micro or Leonardo.
 Original Repo here: https://github.com/libretro/FreeChaF

+View DJ's build live hack here: https://synthiam.com/Community/HackEvents/Hacking-decision-C64-or-Fairchild-Channel-F-18819

 ## Authors

-FreeChaF was created by David Richardson, this fork has changes by DJ Sures
+FreeChaF was created by David Richardson.
+This fork for real hardware by DJ Sures

 ## License
 The FreeChaF core is licensed under GPLv3.